Rosa-Mallow/FINALPROJ_VisualNovel/README.md

 # FINALPROJ_VisualNovel
 Java and OOP Centered visual novel game.

+## App Name
+Monochromatic

+## App Description
+A short visual novel game that brings the player to a white void with only one other person to interact with.
+Depending on the player's choices, different endings will correspond to a specific ending.

 ## Main Features:
 1. Scene Rendering - Shows graphics: background, characters, and dialogue
 2. Dialogue System - Allows continuation to the next scene with the press of a button